jihall77/pFogSim/README.md

 	```
 	treeMap.put(treeMap.lastKey()+1, new Location(wlan_id, x_pos + right, y_pos + up));
 	```
-		where wlan_id, x_pos + right, y_pos + up are the values to be entered for the next section.
+	- where wlan_id, x_pos + right, y_pos + up are the values to be entered for the next section.
 	- This section of code is a bit strange and here's why:
 		- treeMap.lastKey()+1 is to serve as the index in which we put the new Location stuff.
 How this works is placement within this map is relative to the previous time.
 What will happen in this line is that there will be a new updated position for these mobile devices for every second in the simulation.
 		- Ex.
 A simulation runs for 1hr => 60mins => 3600sec so treeMap.size() = 3600 when all is said and done.
 		- This is helpful because now we have some frame of reference to make our *right/up* vectors.
 We can change either *right* and *up* or the *t* in treeMap.lastKey()+*t* to change how large the magnitude of the mobility vector is.

 ### MoreNetworkTopology:
+ - iFogSim-esque Network Topology is used to help construct the Puddles and allow for a more-realistic simulation of real-life networks.
+ #### Elements:
+  - HashSet<Link> links : All of the Link objects in the network.
+  - HashSet<NodeSim> nodes : All of the NodeSim objects in the network.
+  - HashSet<NodeSim> mobileNodes : All of the NodeSim objects in the network that have the ability to move.
+  - TreeSet<Location> coords : All of the locations in the network where there is an object.
+  - ArrayList<Puddle> pond : A cute name for a grouping of Puddles in the network.

+ #### Methods:
+  - boolean validateTopology() : Ensures there are no dangling references (links with only one connection) or islands (nodes with no connections to the rest of network)
+  - NodeSim findNode() : Locates the closest node to the given location.
+One can request specifically a wireless access point if desired.

 ### MoreClustering:

 ### MorePuddles: